PyWavelets/pywt/doc/source/dev/conduct/code_of_conduct.rst

 - Alexandre de Siqueira

-If your report involves any members of the committee, or if they feel they have a conflict of interest in handling it, then they will recurse themselves from considering your report.
+If your report involves any members of the committee, or if they feel they have a conflict of interest in handling it, then they will recuse themselves from considering your report.
 Alternatively, if for any reason you feel uncomfortable making a report to the committee, then you can also contact: